ooni/ooni.org/content/support/ooni-probe-mobile/index.md

 {{<img src="images/image90.jpg" title="Circumvention card details" alt="Circumvention card details">}}

-You are now running OONI’s [Tor](https://ooni.org/nettest/tor/), [Psiphon](https://ooni.org/nettest/psiphon/), and [RiseupVPN](https://ooni.org/nettest/riseupvpn/) tests to measure the reachability of these tools.
+You are now running OONI’s [Tor](https://ooni.org/nettest/tor/) and [Psiphon](https://ooni.org/nettest/psiphon/) tests to measure the reachability of these tools.

 {{<img src="images/image32.jpg" title="Running circumvention" alt="Running circumvention">}}

 Your OONI Probe test results will automatically get published on [OONI Explorer](https://explorer.ooni.org/) and on the [OONI API](https://api.ooni.io/).

-If you would like to limit your testing to only Tor, Psiphon, or RiseupVPN, please refer to the [Configuring your OONI Probe settings](https://ooni.org/support/ooni-probe-mobile#configuring-your-ooni-probe-settings) section of this guide.
+If you would like to limit your testing to only Tor or Psiphon, please refer to the [Configuring your OONI Probe settings](https://ooni.org/support/ooni-probe-mobile#configuring-your-ooni-probe-settings) section of this guide.

 ### Measuring network performance